 Puppy’s First Week

-Bringing home a new puppy is an exciting time for the family but for the puppy, it can be a very scary experience as it is taken away from its mother and siblings and put into a new environment with people that it’s never met before.
-It’s no wonder that a pup will be nervous on its first night and of course the family will worry about it.
+A Puppy’s first week at home is an exciting time for the family, but it can be a very scary experience for the dog.
+Being taken away from its mother and siblings, and put into a new environment with people that it has never met before is hard.
+There is no wonder that puppies are nervous on their first night, and of course, so are their families.

 When the pup has settled into its new home and a routine has been developed, the fun can begin but getting through the first few days can be a harrowing experience for everyone.
 Planning and preparation will get everyone off to a good start and make this time of transition as easy as possible.